CosmWasm/docs-deprecated/docs/04-smart-contracts/13-testing.md

 ## Integration Testing with `cw-multi-test`

 The cw-multi-test package offered in the cw-plus repo provides an interesting way to test your smart contracts without going all the way to deploying them on a testnet.
-Before using multi-test the flow to me was to have some pipeline which would set up your contracts on a given chain (maybe testnet, maybe local) perform some tests and then if possible destroy/self-destruct the contracts.
+Before using multi-test the flow to me was to have some pipeline that would set up your contracts on a given chain (maybe testnet, maybe local) perform some tests, and then if possible destroy/self-destruct the contracts.

-All of that can be taken away almost in preference of cw-multi-test-based integration tests which enable you to test the flows and interactions between smart contracts.
+All of that can be taken away almost in preference for cw-multi-test-based integration tests which enable you to test the flows and interactions between smart contracts.
 There is still a place for the flow described above but I have had a better experience writing these integration tests once you figure out the intricacies of multi-test.
-I hope to clear some of those intricacies up here with some tips, resources and steps.
+I hope to clear some of those intricacies up here with some tips, resources, and steps.

 ## `cw-multi-test` concepts